"Cast a wide net—the more people you prospect, the more business you’ll get."

 You’ve likely heard the concept of creating a profile of your ideal client, which may sound daunting.
 However, it's actually simpler than you think.
 Just take a deep dive into your existing book of business and see who you’ve already attracted.

 Start by making a list of your top 25 clients using the worksheet to your right.
-Make note of the distinguishing characterstics described in the column headings.
+Make note of the distinguishing characteristics described in the column headings.
 This will help you begin characterizing your target market.

 Step 2: Connect the dots